city

 Formation Sedimentary rock formed from marine organisms and minerals.
 A form of limestone deposited by mineral springs, especially hot springs.

-Water Absorption Lower water absorption rate.
-Higher water absorption, requires more sealing.
+Porosity & Water Absorption Less porous than travertine = lower water absorption rate.
+More porous = higher water absorption, requires more sealing.

-What Are Travertine and Limestone Good For?
+What Are Travertine and Limestone Best For?

 Interior Champion: Travertine's Warmth and Charm